OlivierKessler01/columnar/doc/architecture.md

 the highest priority token class will be declared.

 To architect this Lexer, the following phases have been used :

 - Define regular expressions for each token class of the language
-- Define the non-deterministic finite automata
+- Run the Thompson construction to convert the regexp to a non-deterministic finite automaton
-- Deduce the deterministic finte automata
+- Convert the NFA to a DFA

 #### **Non-deterministic finite automata schema**
 ![Non-definite automata](lexer-ndfa.drawio.png)

 #### **Deterministic finite automata schema**
 ![Definite automate](lexer-dfa.drawio.png)